 Dao De Jing – Chapter 65

 Many readers misinterpret this chapter.
-By interpreting the text literally, they assume the Dao De Jing advocates a “policy of keeping people ignorant” to serve ruling powers and better control the populace.
+By interpreting the text literally, they assume the Dao De Jing (Tao Te Ching) advocates a “policy of keeping people ignorant” to serve ruling powers and better control the populace.

-The ancients who showed their skill in practising the Dao did so, not to enlighten the people, but rather to make them simple and ignorant.
+did not seek to enlighten the people, but rather to keep them simple.

-The terms “wise” and “wisdom”, as well as “ignorant”, are polysemous here:
+The terms “wise” and “wisdom”, as well as “simple”, are polysemous here:

-• “wise” and “wisdom” refer to discriminative cleverness—superficial shrewdness that fixates on distinctions, scrutiny, and contention.
+• “clever” and “wisdom” refer to discriminative cleverness—superficial shrewdness that fixates on distinctions, scrutiny, and contention.

-• “ignorant” denotes non-discriminative simplicity—an outward appearance of “naivety” that embodies natural integrity.
+• “simple” denotes non-discriminative simplicity—an outward appearance of “naivety” that embodies natural integrity.

 As Chapter 65 states, excessive emphasis on such “cleverness”—obsession with intricate names, forms, concepts, and standards, or entanglement in calculation and scheming—severs humans from authenticity.